Im-Rises/ParticleSimulator/README.md

 - [ ] Set point of gravity only on the left click
 - [ ] Set point of gravity on the mouse position
 - [ ] Correct mouse drag of the particles
+- [ ] Change particle color based on velocity or age or the distance to the mouse

 Minor:

 - [ ] Move fullscreen toggle to a callback function
-- [ ] Change particle color based on velocity or age or the distance to the mouse
-- [ ] Add friction to the particles
-- [ ] Use rounded particles

 ## Dependencies